-Three of the four Hilton Honors co-branded credit cards issued by American Express US have just come out with new welcome bonuses that are amongst the best we’ve ever seen.
-The offers are available until July 19, 2023.
+Three of the four Hilton Honors co-branded credit cards issued by American Express US have just come out with massive limited-time welcome bonuses, which are available until January 17, 2024.

 The Amex US Hilton cards represent one of the best ways to diversify your hotel rewards game outside of Marriott Bonvoy.
 With these juicy welcome bonuses, you can unlock nights at some of the chain’s best properties at a very steep discount.

 Amex US Hilton Honors Aspire Card: Up to 180,000 Points!

 The Amex US Hilton Aspire Card is the top-tier personal card in the Hilton lineup, and commands an annual fee of $550 (all figures in USD).

 The card recently received a makeover, which saw an increase to its annual fee, the removal of unlimited Priority Pass visits, and the addition of a up to $600 in statement credits, amongst other changes.